Mamacruz

 Mamacruz is a 2023 Spanish-Venezuelan comedy-drama film directed by Patricia Ortega and written by Ortega and José Ortuño.
 It stars Kiti Mánver.

 Plot

-The plot concerns about the rediscovery of an old woman's long-forgotten sexuality and desire.
+The plot concerns the rediscovery of an old woman's long-forgotten sexuality and desire.

 Production

 Initially developed by Ortega in her native Venezuela, the project did not manage to persuade potential co-producers to work in the country.
 Upon a meeting of Ortega with Olmo Figueredo at 2019 Rome's MIA Market, the project eventually moved across the Atlantic to Spain.
 The screenplay was penned by Ortega alongside José Ortuño, who helped to adapt the script to a "Sevillian idiosyncrasy".

 A Spanish-Venezuelan co-production, the film was produced by La Claqueta PC, Mamacruz AIE, and Pecado Films alongside Mandrágora Films, with the participation of Canal Sur Radio y Televisión, support from ICAA, and help from A.A.II.CC.
 Shooting locations included Seville.